dhis2-metadata/HIV_PREV/docs/hiv_prev-design.md.md

 ### Acknowledgements

 The HIV prevention toolkit has been developed in partnership with the WHO Global HIV Programme and the Pan American Health Organization (PAHO) with support from The Global Fund.
 We are grateful to WHO and PAHO for providing subject matter expertise in the design and development of these tools, as well as to the many countries who have shared their implementation experience with us.

 ## System design overview

 ### Background

 Efforts to end the HIV epidemic by 2030 face persistent challenges, with 1.5 million new infections in 2020 alone.
 Key populations and their sexual partners constituted 70% of global new infections in 2021 (UNAIDS, 2022), highlighting barriers to equitable access.
 Paramount importance is to emphasise routine programmatic data for tracking service delivery, identifying at-risk individuals, and achieving universal access through a person-centred approach.
-Confidentiality and data privacy is crucial, especially for vulnerable populations that may be stigmatised, necessitating a cautious approach to individual-level data collection and anonymization for data use needs above the service delivery level..
+Confidentiality and data privacy is crucial, especially for vulnerable populations that may be stigmatised, necessitating a cautious approach to individual-level data collection and anonymization for data use needs above the service delivery level.

 A person-centered monitoring approach offers distinct advantages for longitudinal HIV data collection that can track and record prevention services provided to an individual over time and space (e.g. different service delivery sites and touchpoints with prevention programmes).
 Scaling up individual level data collection allows for flexible disaggregation and enhanced analysis by various factors such as time, location, age, gender, those at elevated risk of HIV acquisition, key population, linkage to services and more.
 This depth of information enhances our understanding of HIV epidemiology and facilitates ongoing monitoring of trends.
 Implementation of case-based electronic data is anticipated to enhance data quality by minimising data entry steps, integrating automatic calculations and validations, swiftly correcting or completing inconsistent or incomplete individual records, and facilitating de-duplication.

 However, in most LMICs, the digitization of individual-level data systems managed by Ministries of Health often takes years to reach scale, and must be matched by substantial in-country resources to sustain the system over time.
 At the same time, implementing partners such as iNGOs and civil society also play a role in delivering HIV prevention services and may use their own digital tools for data collection and management.
 Furthermore, historical data and other programmatic data are often collected or represented through the aggregate data model – such as denominators based on Spectrum estimates for people living with HIV and aggregated reporting from paper-based service delivery sites with low/no connectivity, limited availability of devices and/or weak infrastructure.

 Therefore, the HIV prevention toolkit leverages all DHIS2 applications and data models to support practical, implementable approaches to collecting, analysing and using HIV prevention data effectively to prevent HIV infections and link newly identified HIV cases into treatment programs and national HIV case surveillance systems.
 These tools can be used in a modular way to meet the needs of any country along the maturity model for digitization of health data – including hybrid implementation of paper-based and digitized systems, as well as incorporating data from other electronic tools like hospital EMRs where these may be used.

 ### Use Case

 The HIV Prevention toolkit is designed to support routine data collection for programmes that support people identified as at-risk for HIV infection to enroll in a prevention program and receive HIV prevention services.
 The system is designed to bring data together to generate granular HIV prevention indicators and their disaggregations for routine data analysis, person-centered monitoring and strategic information through flexible dashboards and ad-hoc analysis with DHIS2 analytics tools.

 The data capture components of the system design allows for staff at service delivery sites, or higher levels depending on local contexts, to capture the core data elements during routine interactions with prevention programme participants that will allow HIV programme staff to generate key performance indicators as detailed in WHO’s *Consolidated guidelines for person-centred HIV strategic information* (WHO, 2022).
 This component uses the DHIS2 Tracker data model.
 While DHIS2 HIV prevention tracker program is not optimized to support clinical case management or decision support, it serves as a useful electronic registry that supports decentralised electronic data capture of HIV prevention data down to health facility or any other point of service from all types of actors.
 Individual level tracker data are aggregated using DHIS2 program indicators; which are mapped to aggregate data elements and data sets for populating core indicators and serving the analytical dashboards with anonymized data.

 The DHIS2 tracker program structure has been harmonised and follows the same logic as the HIV Case Surveillance Tracker, allowing for a person enrolled in a prevention program to enter the case surveillance program with a positive HIV diagnosis.
 In some contexts, it may be desirable to integrate prevention and case surveillance into a single tracker program.
 Harmonization of data elements between the two trackers will allow for local adaptation and integration, described further in the ‘Implement’ section of this document.

 #### Intended users